hanwg/sg-bus-arrivals/README.md

 Each train service alert sensor has either of the following states:
 - `Normal` - Train service is operating as usual.
-- `Disrupted` - Train service is delayed or trains are not available.
+- `Disrupted` - Train service is delayed or disrupted.

 ## Use cases

-This section discusses some examples on how you can use this integration.
+Here are some ways you can use this integration.

-### Dashboard
+### Home Assistant Dashboard

-Add the sensor to a dashboard to quickly view bus arrival times.
+Add sensors to a dashboard for quick access to bus arrival times.
-The folowing is an example from the default dashboard:<br/>
+The following is an example from the default dashboard:<br/>
 ![dashboard](images/dashboard.png)

 ### Home Assistant Companion App (Android) Widget

-Add a widget to your home screen to quickly peek at the next bus arrival:
+Add a widget to your home screen to glance at the next bus arrival:
 1. Add an Home Assistant entity widget to your home screen.
-2. Specify the estimated arrival sensor entity ID. e.g. `sensor.sgbusarrivals_01029_145_next_bus_1_estimated_arrival`
+2. Specify the estimated arrival sensor entity ID. e.g. `sensor.sgbusarrivals_01029_145_next_bus_estimated_arrivals`
 3. Tap on the widget to refresh the sensor display value.

 ### Automation: Send bus arrival notification when leaving home

-This example automation sends a notification with the bus arrivals to your home assistant companion mobile app when you leave the house (i.e. disconnected from the home WiFi).
+This automation sends a notification with the bus arrivals to your Home Assistant companion mobile app when you leave your home WiFi network.
-The notification is automatically dismissed after the timeout (120 seconds in this example) expires.
+The notification is automatically dismissed after 120 seconds.

-Update `your_device` and `your_wifi_ssid` accordingly.
+automation.yaml (Replace `your_device` and `your_wifi_ssid` accordingly):

-automation.yaml:
 ```yaml
 alias: "Away: Get bus arrivals"
 description: ""